Github

 Videos

-SEAPATH is a best-of-breed technology that combines open source components to create a robust, hardware- and software-agnostic solution that meets deterministic expectations (Real-Time) of its use-cases.
-The project has been developed according to OpenSSF best practices, and utilizes state-of-the-art continuous integration with over 700 daily tests to ensure, for example, that a VIED meets the desired criteria in terms of latency, determinism, and robustness.
+SEAPATH is a best-of-breed technology that combines mature, existing open source components to create a robust, hardware- and software-agnostic solution that meets high performance expectations (real-time) of its use cases.
+The project has been developed according to cybersecurity best practices, and utilizes state-of-the-art continuous integration with over 700 daily tests to ensure, for example, that a virtual intelligence electronic device (vIED) hosted/managed by SEAPATH meets the desired criteria in terms of latency and robustness.

-SEAPATH is a collaborative project, bringing together a diverse community of experts spanning embedded Linux, IT, electrical engineering backgrounds, fostering IT/OT convergence.
+SEAPATH is a collaborative project at the convergence of IT/OT, bringing together a diverse community of experts spanning Linux, IT, DevOps, cybersecurity, and electrical engineering.

 SEAPATH is an acronym for Software Enabled Automation Platform and Artifacts (Therein).
 It is part of the LF Energy Digital Substations Special Interest Group.